eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/listener.rst

 			}
 	};

-By passing this listener to a reader, and setting the correct status mask, the message "I have $N new samples available.", and then "Of which $I were invalid samples.", where $N is the number of new samples and $I the number of invalid samples, should appear each time the associated reader receives data:
+By passing this listener to a reader and setting the correct status mask, the message "I have $N new samples available.", and then "Of which $I were invalid samples.", where $N is the number of new samples and $I the number of invalid samples, appears each time the associated reader receives data:

 .. code:: C++